neapsix/neapsix.github.io/content/posts/2022/20220724_Setting_Up_Bhyve_With_Ansible.md

 ```

 I didn't love that option, though.
-I do want the playbook to fail if there's an errors *the first time*.
+I do want the playbook to fail if there's an error *the first time*.
 To make that happen, you can change what Ansible considers a failure.
 I set the `failed_when` option to consider the task a failure if the command returns an error, just not this particular error.